 Use scissors to cut out the lenses you just colored in on the ziplock bag.
 If you are using colored mylar or acetate sheets, use the lenses as a guide to cut out rectangles for your glasses—you should have one blue (cyan) and one red one.Continue to 7 of 9 below.

 07 of 09

 Glue or Tape the Lenses to the Template

 Use glue dots or tape to stick your lenses onto the back of your glasses.
 The red lens should be covering the left eye hole and the blue should be covering the right eye hole.Continue to 8 of 9 below.

 Tape on the glasses' arms that you cut out previously from the printed template.
 One arm goes on the left side, the other goes on the right side.Continue to 9 of 9 below.

 Fold and Tape Closed

 Fold the top part of the template over the lenses and use tape to seal it together.
-After this step, you can decorate the front of the 3D-glasses if you want with craft supplies.
+After this step, you can decorate the front of the 3D glasses with craft supplies if you want (but be careful not to obscure the lenses!)
 Get creative with your decorations by using glitter, ribbon, felt, tissue paper, or craft paper.
 Now go look online for 3D pictures to test out your glasses!